-Pure Food Essentials organic Arrowroot starch is a light, white powder, so fine that it squeaks when rubbed between your fingers.
+Pure Food Essentials organic Arrowroot flour is a light, white powder, so fine that it squeaks when rubbed between your fingers.
 It’s a versatile product, as valuable in the bathroom as it is in the kitchen.

-• Arrowroot Starch for Thickening foods
+• Arrowroot Flour for Thickening foods

 Corn starch is the usual thickening agent in most traditional cooking, but if you want to thicken sauces, gravies, jams, soups without the use of this often genetically modified starch, then arrowroot is the answer.
 You should make a slurry of arrowroot and water before adding to foods for thickening.
 Arrowroot starch also makes clear, shimmering fruit gels without gelatin, and prevents ice crystals from forming in homemade ice cream.
 You'll find that it thickens at a lower temperature than flour or corn starch, is not weakened by acidic ingredients, has a more neutral taste, and is not affected by freezing.

 These Paleo crepes are paleo, gluten-free, grain-free, sugar-free, tree-nut-free, soy-free and nightshade-free.
 You can fill them, roll them or fold them, and freeze them.
 And, you only need 4 ingredients (plus a sweetener if you’re making desert crepes).

 I’ve never made ice-cream, but according to one professional ice cream maker, arrowroot works spectacularly as a base, imparting a ‘nice chewiness and mouth feel’.
 This ice cream is light in terms of calories – no cream, no eggs … just milk, sugar and Arrowroot.
 It’s his new favourite ingredient for making Sicilian gelato-style ice cream.
 And, he says it’s basically foolproof!
 For those of you who love exotic treats, Orange Blossom Gelato could just be your next favourite.